kirandeol/PolyGlot_GSoC_Final_Work_Submission/README.md

+# Google Summer of Code Final Work Submission

+This is a COPY of the PolyGlot repository, meant to isolate all Google Summer of Code related commits.

-# Polyglot: Bio-inspired Visual Analysis of Language Embedding Data
+Polyglot: Bio-inspired Visual Analysis of Language Embedding Data

 [![](image/1_tool_overview.PNG)](image/1_tool_overview.PNG)